Nigar Hatun: Death

 Nigar Hatun died in March 1503, and was buried in her own mausoleum, which she had built in 1502, just a year before her death at Yivliminare Mosque, Antalya.

-After her death, Korkud made an endowment in the memory of his mother in a small town named Istanos on the Teke Peninsula.
+After her death, Korkut made an endowment in the memory of his mother in a small town named Istanos on the Teke Peninsula.
 In 1509–10, her daughter Fatma, also made an endowment at Eşrefoğlu Rûmî for the sake of her soul.